 As the town is in the middle of the desert, it gets hot, we’re talking 50 degrees hot!
 Even during winter, temperatures regularly reach the 30-degree mark.
 Be sure to bring adequate protection for the sun, such as sun cream and a hat, as it’s gonna be hot!

 Getting to Coober Pedy

 Pretty much the only way to get to Coober Pedy is via car on the Stuart Highway.
 There is an airport, but no major airlines fly into it.
 If you want to get there by plane you will have to book a flight on one of the regional airlines that operate there.

 In my opinion, the best way to visit Coober Pedy is on a road trip!
 An Adelaide to Darwin road trip would pass through the town and it’s a great place to stop for a few days and soak in the weird and wonderful sights of this outback town!

 The majority of people pass through on one of the numerous tour group buses in the region from Adelaide or Alice Springs.
-I did my tour with Groovy Grape and would highly recommend them if you can’t get your own vehicle.

 If you’re going by campervan or if you’re crazy enough, by car, then make sure you fuel up before you leave as there is next to nothing before reaching Coober Pedy.

 This is especially true if you’re coming from Adelaide.
 Once you leave Port Augusta, there is no other town and only a few pit stops before you reach this little town in the outback 334m (539km) later!

 The best time to visit Australia is an important factor when visiting the country, and this especially holds true if you’re visiting the Outback!

 No matter what time of the year you go to the Outback, it’s going to be hot.
 It just depends on how hot.
 Visit during the summer and the temperature will be above 40 degrees most days and might even reach 50 on occasion!